Rahulreddy1020/Serverless-Data-Pipeline/README.md

 3. Make sure it's running properly by checking z
 4. To clean up at the end, run script: `python cleanup.py`

-## Lessons Learned

-It's good to reflect on what you learned throughout the process of building this project.
-Here you might discuss what you would have done differently if you had more time/money/data.
-Did you end up choosing the right tools or would you try something else next time?

 ## Contact

 Please feel free to contact me if you have any questions at: LinkedIn